-The Vipshop App, available on mainstream mobile operating systems including iOS and Android since 2011, is our top portal of the Vipshop Online Platform in terms of GMV generated and the numbers of registered members, daily unique visitors, and monthly unique visitors.
+The Vipshop App, available on mainstream mobile operating systems including iOS and Android since 2011, is our top portal of the Vipshop Online Platform in terms of GMV generated and the numbers of registered members and unique visitors.
 We have been upgrading the Vipshop App, adding new features from time to time to increase our customer stickiness and engagement.
-For the year ended December 31, 2022, GMV generated by our Vipshop App users accounted for approximately 90% of our total online GMV.
+For the year ended December 31, 2023, GMV generated by our Vipshop App users accounted for approximately 90% of our total online GMV.